Is there Uber in Italy? A Guide to Rideshare Apps in Italy

 Other rideshare options include Free Now, It Taxi, AppTaxi and WeTaxi to name a few.

-Rideshare in Venice Italy
+Rideshares in Venice Italy

 Due to the unique layout of Venice being a network of canals instead of roads, traditional rideshare services are not as practical here, at least in central Venice.
 The best way to get around Venice is by boat or walking.
 Nonetheless, taking a Taxi to and from Venice Airport to Venice central is still a viable option.

-Cost of Rideshares in Italy
+Average Cost of Rideshares in Italy

-The costs vary significantly during the peak hours and off peak hours as with all ride sharing apps, however an average cost of a rideshare within the city can be around EUR 20 – 30 in the busier cities of Italy.
+The costs can vary significantly during the peak hours and off peak hours as with all ride sharing apps, however the average cost of a rideshare can be around €20-€30 ($21-$32 USD) in larger cities across Italy.

-Rideshare in Italy for Intercity Travel
+Rideshare Alternatives in Italy for Intercity Travel

 Public Transport Options in Italy